-Individuals interact with us in multiple ways and provide us with personal information in different contexts.
-The R&A may use your personal information to obtain a profile of your different interactions with us and to understand your preferences This is necessary for our legitimate interests of personalising your experience and for tailoring the content, offers and promotions we send to you.When you visit our Websites or receive e-mails from us (including newsletters) we may automatically collect the following technical information:
+The R&A may use your personal data to obtain a profile of your different interactions with us and to understand your preferences.
+This is necessary for our legitimate interests of personalising your experience and for tailoring the content, offers and promotions we send to you.When you visit our Websites or receive emails from us we may automatically collect the following technical information:

 information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our Websites (including date and time);

 page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page and any phone number used to call us;

 when we email you, such emails may contain tracking facilities.
 Activity is tracked and stored in a database for future analysis and evaluation.
 Such tracked activity may include but is not restricted to: the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity.

 We may collect information in an aggregated form (so that no individual user is identified) for statistical analysis to allow us to understand our customers and improve our services and performance including the functionality of our Websites and user experience.The legal basis for processing your personal data (as well as pseudonymised or anonymised information generated from your personal data) in this way is that it is necessary for our legitimate interests of providing a better experience for you and other users of our Websites, promoting our products and services and understanding our customers and users of our Websites.
 We will retain this information for as long as is necessary for the relevant activity.

 Applying to our Scholarship Programmes or for Grant Funding